cipauline/spacexAPI_data_fetching/README.md

 ## Project overview
 Fetching data from a SpaceX API on rocket launches.
 Transforming it into a DataFrame and loading into a postgreSQL database.
-Automating tasks with Apache Airflow, visualising data in Tableau.
+Automating tasks with Apache Airflow, visualizing data in Tableau.

 Project files:
 - ``dags/dag.py`` - dag with tasks and their order<br>
 - ``docker-compose.yaml`` - file used to define and manage docker containers<br>
 - ``requirements.txt`` - text document with libraries required for the project<br>
+- ``visualization/`` - folder with data visualizations made in Tableau<br>

 ## Creation process